MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-review.md

 ---
-title: Review asset captures in Remote Assist model-driven app
+title: Review asset captures in the Dynamics 365 Remote Assist model-driven app
 author: bencorn
-description: Learn how to review captured asset data from the Remote Assist HoloLens app for validation purposes. ms.author: becorn ms.date: 5/30/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: Learn how to review captured asset data from the Remote Assist HoloLens app for validation purposes. ms.author: becorn ms.date: 06/10/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
 ---
-# Review asset captures in Remote Assist model-driven app
+# Review asset captures in the Dynamics 365 Remote Assist model-driven app

 Captured asset data from the HoloLens is saved to Common Data Service (CDS) and viewable from the Remote Assist model-driven app for validating work performed by technicians in the field, generating reports, and downloading artifacts like photos for use in other application.

-In this article, you will learn how to access captured asset data through the Remote Assist model-driven app and download that data to your computer.
+In this article, you'll learn how to access captured asset data through the Remote Assist model-driven app and download that data to your computer.

 ## Prerequisites